 Meena Hewett, Executive Director

-Meena is the Executive Director of the Harvard South Asia Institute (SAI) and provides the administrative leadership to its day to day operations.
+Meena is the Executive Director of the Lakshmi Mittal South Asia Institute, Harvard University (SAI), and provides the administrative leadership to its day-to-day operations.
 She works with the faculty across all professional schools at Harvard University and the College, as well as at peer institutions to catalyze interdisciplinary partnerships on issues critical to South Asia with the goal to generate new knowledge on critical issues facing the region.
 She oversees the work of SAI offices at Harvard, Dhaka, Karachi, Lahore, Delhi and Mumbai, which works with think tanks, governments, NGOs, and south Asianists and connects them to faculty and students at Harvard.

 Some initiatives include building a platform for the ongoing study of the complex and inter-related issues around water, its use and management, mobile technology for health, education and finance, urbanization, disaster management and mental health, adolescent curriculum reform to better understand gender roles, and religion, secularism and governance in South Asia.
 Meena also worked with MIT, IIT-Delhi and Harvard faculty to launch a multi-year training program for young Indian students to learn from post doctoral students from Harvard and MIT, about brain science, through a two week summer immersion program in Delhi.
 Meena engages with Harvard students to support and strengthen their connection between the university and South Asia.
 She works with faculty grants committees to award grants for internships and research.